 journal Kritika: Explorations

 His research interests include issues of ethnic and religious minorities in the Russian empire and the problem of religious toleration in the Russian Empire.
-In conducting research, he has worked in archives and libraries in St. Petersburg, Kazan, Moscow, Kirov, Ufa, Ioshkar-Ola, Samara, Sapporo, Saratov, Riga, Tbilisi, Tartu, and Vilnius.
 He has published articles in Social History, Slavic Review, Nationalities Papers, Kritika, Comparative Studies in Society and History, Russian Review, Ab Imperio, Cahiers du Monde russe, Journal of Modern History.
 His book, At the Margins of Orthodoxy, was published with Cornell University Press in 2002, and a book of his essays in Russian translation has been published as Православие, инославие, иноверие: Очерки по истории религиозного разнообразия Российской Империи (Новое литературное обозрение, 2012).
-He is currently completely a monograph entitled The Tsar's Foreign Faiths: Toleration and the Fate of Religious Freedom in Imperial Russia (Oxford University Press), the culminationof some sixteen years of research and writing.
+He has just completed The Tsar's Foreign Faiths: Toleration and the Fate of Religious Freedom in Imperial Russia (Oxford University Press), the culminationof some sixteen years of research and writing.
 In the near term he plans to continue exploration of religious history in the Russian Empire by focusing on the Armenian Church and writing a broad, synthetic history of religion in Russia from 1650 to the present.
 After that, he plans to engage with the history of the forest in Russia as terrain, symbol, and resource.
 Thereafter we will probably retire and then die.